MichaelCurrin/code-cookbook/recipes/shell/ssh/access/allow-login-by-ssh-key.md

 This approach works best when login by password is also disabled - see another guide in this folder.

 Note I copied these instructions and have not tested.
-Also using `%username` or `%admin` might be better in the SSHD config than `%sudo`.

 Based on: